Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: ML performance evaluation in a physics analysis

-The signal prediction is retained as the MC one because in LHC analyses, the signal simulation, which generally has a comparatively small number of generated events, is typically not as much of an issue as the background.
+The signal prediction is retained as the MC one because in LHC analyses, the signal simulation, which generally needs a comparatively small number of generated events, is typically not as much of an issue as the background.
 The final analysis selection is centred around the signal prediction, retaining most of the signal statistics while only selecting the low-statistics tails of the background samples.
-This aims to provide a good measure of the quality of the ML approach in a LHC analysis environment - ideally the results after this replacement would still perfectly match the results of the original MC setup on the Asimov data set, however, an agreement within the joint statistical and systematic uncertainty is still deemed as acceptable, and thus a successful ML implementation.

-The achieved statistical agreement certainly depends on the luminosity, i.e. data statistics, assuming a constant presence of a fixed total systematic uncertainty, which then translates into a requirement on the quality of ML-generated samples, assuming that an arbitrarily large statistics (size) of these ML-generated samples is easily achievable.
+This setup aims to provide a good measure of the quality of the ML approach in a LHC analysis environment - ideally the results after this replacement would still perfectly match the results of the original MC setup on the Asimov dataset, however, an agreement well within the joint statistical and systematic uncertainty is still deemed as acceptable, and thus a successful implementation of the generative ML procedure.

-In addition to a standard upper-limit and $p$-value evaluation in this analysis setup, a sequence of tests proposed in Ref. \cite{spur} in terms of spurious signal evaluation was performed to give a relevant quantitative evaluation of the impact of ML-generated samples.
+The achieved statistical agreement certainly depends on the integrated luminosity, i.e. data statistics, assuming a constant presence of a fixed total systematic uncertainty.
+The dependence on integrated luminosity then translates into a requirement on the quality of ML-generated samples, assuming that an arbitrarily large statistics (size) of these ML-generated samples is easily achievable.